 - D-Max.
 Rugged and reliable ute available in a wide range of body styles.
 The latest D-Max is perhaps the class-leading ute, at least in terms of safety equipment.

 - MU-X. A seven-seat SUV wagon based on the D-Max platform, offering plenty of grunt and a slew of practical features.

 Established as the Swallow Sidecar Company in 1922, Jaguar rose to fame in the 1950s and '60s on the back of iconic Le Mans-winning race cars.
 It's been through a few ups and downs since those heady days, however, having merged with Land Rover to form Jaguar Land Rover and now owned by India's Tata Motors.

 - XE.
 A medium sedan boasting classic Jaguar style and excellent handling characteristics.

 - XF.
 This four-door sports sedan offers an impressive engine and gorgeous good looks.

 First produced in 1941, the Jeep became the light four-wheel-drive of choice for the United States Army and the Allies during World War II.
-Today, Jeep is owned by Fiat Chrysler Automobiles, but reputation for rugged off-road ability is still reflected in the range of SUVs and off-road vehicles it imports into Australia.
+Today, Jeep is owned by Stellantis, and its reputation for rugged off-road ability is still reflected in the range of SUVs and off-road vehicles it imports into Australia.